Undermining the Constitution: The US Administration's Attack on the Rule of Law

 - A legal U.S. resident’s visa was secretly revoked by the Department of Homeland Security.
 The man was arrested on the grounds that he had overstayed his visa.

 - EPA froze and terminated billions of dollars of grants that were allocated by Congress.
-The Constitution gives Congress the power of the purse and the president is required to ensure the laws Congress passes to be “faithfully executed.”

 - Suspended the activities of the U.S. Agency for Global Media which oversees Radio Free Europe/Radio Liberty Radio Free Asia which were started to counter Communist propaganda.
 The news group was established by Congress and, in March, a judge ruled that the administration must continue funding the agency.
 As of early April, the agency had not received its funds.
+Instead, it has been announced that the outlet will air reports from One America News, a pro-Trump network.
+This is a violation of the Congressional charter for the agency to provide independent news.

 - Signed an executive order to freeze grants that were promised to farms under the Inflation Reduction Act after the farmers entered into contracts with the expectation that they will receive the funding.
 These funds were appropriated by Congress, and their suspension is a violation of the separation of powers.